Learning how to make a mushroom spore print is an essential skill for any budding mycologist.

 Some species like Chanterelles, Boletes, and Morels have, for the most part, evaded all attempts at commercial cultivation.

 If you want to enjoy them, you’ll have to find them growing in the wild.

 But... there is a way to encourage the growth of these mushrooms by inoculating a suitable area with a “spore slurry”.

 This is done by scraping the spores from a spore print into a bucket of fresh non-chlorinated water, and adding some sugar and a pinch of salt.

 If you still have the actual fruiting body, you can just shred it and add it to the bucket as well.

 The sugar serves as nutrition to encourage mycelium to grow, and the salt helps to minimize bacterial growth.

-Once the spores are in, let this bucket sit for a day or two, and then poor outside in a suitable area.
+Once the spores are in, let this bucket sit for a day or two, and then pour outside in a suitable area.

-Make sure you research the species that you’re trying to grow and ensure that you poor the slurry it in a suitable environment.
+Make sure you research the species that you’re trying to grow and ensure that you pour the slurry it in a suitable environment.